bsmith89/make-bml/lesson.md

 > When you run `make`, the program automatically looks in several places
 > for your Makefile.
 > While other filenames will work,
-> it is Good Idea to always call your Makefile `Makefile`.
+> it is a Good Idea to always call your Makefile `Makefile`.

 You should see the following print to the terminal: